Customer Service Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Customer Service positions?

-Google sponsors H-1B, H-1B1, and E-3 visas for Customer Service roles.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Customer Service roles.
 H-1B applies to most nationalities and goes through the annual USCIS lottery.
 H-1B1 is available to Singaporean and Chilean nationals without a lottery.
 E-3 is exclusive to Australian citizens and also bypasses the H-1B cap, which can simplify the timeline considerably.

 What qualifications does Google expect for sponsored Customer Service roles?